 Mark has 7 peculiarities, 93 coincidences.

 That is, thirteen-fourteenths of Mark, four-sevenths of Matthew, and two-fifths of Luke are taken up in describing the same things in very similar language.

-This Gospel contains twenty-eight distinct references to the Old Testament.
+This Gospel contains 28 distinct references to the Old Testament.

 The date of its composition is uncertain.
-It must have been written before the Acts, the date of the composition of which is generally fixed at about 63 or 64 A.D.
+Luke also wrote the Acts of the Aposles, so his Gospel must have been written before Acts, the date of the composition of which is generally fixed at about 63 or 64 A.D.
 This Gospel was written, therefore, probably about 60 or 63, when Luke may have been at Caesarea in attendance on Paul, who was then a prisoner.
 Others have conjectured that it was written at Rome during Paul’s imprisonment there.
 But on this point no positive certainty can be attained.